My recollection is that we started doing these models about Spring of '66. Phil Edwards and

 that stayed on our longboards.
 I kept riding my original 10 foot pintail right on up to the late 70's.

-I never did do the short board thing.
 I also contend that when our modern longboard era that came back around 1989 to 1990, that

 the traditional shapes that we see today simply had started up where it left off in the late 60's.
 The